jamalahmedmaaz/osj-code/april-2012/article.md

 This defines the module `Sql` and exports the type `Query` and the functions `parse` and `execute`.
 Clients of this module can only access exported types and functions.
-We also define the type `Query` as a renaming of `String`.
+The `Query` type is defined as a renaming of `String`.
 Note that the type constructor for `Query` is _not_ exported.

 Next we define the `parse` function: